-When an individual applies for assistance to help pay the premiums for health coverage through the Marketplace, the Marketplace will estimate the amount of the premium tax credit that the individual may be able to claim for the tax year using information the individual provides about their family composition, their projected household income and whether those that are enrolling for coverage are eligible for other non-Marketplace coverage.
+When an individual applies for assistance to help pay the premiums for health coverage through the Marketplace, the Marketplace will estimate the amount of the premium tax credit that the individual may be able to claim for the tax year using information the individual provides about their family composition, their projected household income, and whether those that are enrolling for coverage are eligible for other non-Marketplace coverage.

-Based on the estimate from the Marketplace, the individual can choose to have all, some, or none of your estimated credit paid in advance directly to their insurance company on their behalf to lower what the individual pays out-of-pocket for their monthly premiums.
+Based on the estimate from the Marketplace, the individual can choose to have all, some, or none of their estimated credit paid in advance directly to their insurance company on their behalf to lower what the individual pays out-of-pocket for their monthly premiums.
 These payments are called Advance Payments of the Premium Tax Credit or advance credit payments.
-If the individual does not get advance credit payments, They are responsible for paying the full monthly premium.
+If the individual does not get advance credit payments, they are responsible for paying the full monthly premium.

 If the individual received the benefit of advance credit payments, that individual is required to file a tax return to reconcile the amount of advance credit payments made on their behalf with the amount of their actual Premium Tax Credit.
 That individual must file an income tax return for this purpose even if they are otherwise not required to file a return.

 If the individual chooses not to get advance credit payments, that individual can claim the full benefit of the Premium Tax Credit that they are allowed when they file their tax return.
 This will increase their refund or lower the amount of tax that they would otherwise owe.